 Steps to save and load a scikit-learn model with skops:

-- Install scikit-learn and skops in the Python environment that will train and load the model.
+- Install scikit-learn and skops in the active Python environment.

 $ python -m pip install scikit-learn skops